Design Brief: Communicate conservation

 In terms of approach, I wanted to avoid creating singular, disconnected pieces and instead, determine a theme that could be explored through a variety of designs.

-Pollution at the heart of life
+Execution: Pollution at the heard of marine life

 As you might’ve heard – pollution is a major issue in marine research and conservation.
 Given the environmentally friendly approach to product sourcing adopted by the team, it made sense to use this as a conceptual starting point.